-Cy Twobly in Dialogue with Franz West
+Cy Twombly in Dialogue with Franz Westuntil

 American artist Cy Twombly (b.
 1928) and his younger counterpart, the Austrian Franz West (b.
 1947): despite all their biographical and geographical differences, the two artists share a close artistic affinity.

 The Museum Brandhorst has in its care the most important collection of art by Cy Twombly, the American artist who made Europe his home.
 With its array of paintings, sculptures, works on paper, and photographs, there is no other collection in the world that so vividly reflects the great diversity of Twombly’s body of work.
 At the Museum Brandhorst one work stands out in particular.
 The twelve-part series ‘Lepanto’, one if Twombly’s major works, with the Museum’s ‘Rosensaal’, where it is displayed, leaving a lasting impression in many visitors’ minds.
 In a new, loosely consecutive hang, his works on the upper floor are brought into a stimulating dialogue with works by another artist, selected periodically on rotation.

 CY TWOMBLY IN DIALOGUE WITH FRANZ WEST